-We assume that the necessary softwares are installed.
+We assume that the necessary software is installed.
 We shall build a project and test and publish it to a remote HMI server.

 This is a simple example we read data from a pressure sensor and display it on a gauge.
 We don’t have a real pressure sensor here but we shall simulate a pressure sensor by using a PLC program.
-The PLC program change the value from 0.000 to 100.00 and then come back to 0.000.
+The PLC program changes the value from 0.000 to 100.00 and then comes back to 0.000.
 It just repeats the value and HMI display it.
-Data accusation can be start by pressing on the Start button and can be stopped by pressing the Stop button.
+Data accusation can be started by pressing the Start button and can be stopped by pressing the Stop button.
 The button’s text is changed based on the context.

 Download the complete source code Linear_Guage_Hemelix.zip and run it in Visual Studio.